SpareCores/sc-www/src/assets/articles/spot-instance-terminate-rates-per-az.md

   termination notice.
 - Terminate either on the notice or after 1 hour.

-We started with the `r7i.2xlarge` instance as previously experienced a very high (much higher than >20% as reported by the Spot Instance advisor) termination rate in the `us-west-2b` availability zone (or <a href="/article/ids-vs-names">whatever it is called in your
+We started with the `r7i.2xlarge` instance as we previously experienced a very high (much higher than >20% as reported by the Spot Instance advisor) termination rate in the `us-west-2b` availability zone (or <a href="/article/ids-vs-names">whatever it is called in your